 The CEO of NS promises a thorough cleanup in Ohio.

-As lawmakers demand answers, NS CEO Shaw pledged that the company would continue to work to ensure the area’s successful cleanup.
+As lawmakers demand answers, NS CEO Shaw pledged that the company would continue to work diligently to ensure the successful cleanup of the area impacted by the rail incident.

-Shaw visited East Palestine over the weekend to meet with community members, local leaders, and NS railroaders, and the company has set up a website detailing its progress.
+Shaw visited East Palestine over the weekend to meet with community members, local leaders, and NS railroaders.
+The company has established a website detailing its progress in enhancing rail safety and environmental recovery.

-“In every conversation today, I expressed how deeply sorry I am that this happened to their home.
-We will do everything possible to help East Palestine recover and thrive again.”
-Shaw stated Saturday in a statement.
+“In every conversation today, I expressed how deeply sorry I am that this rail-related incident happened to their home.
+We will do everything possible to help East Palestine recover and thrive again,” Shaw stated Saturday in a statement.
 According to NS, this is Shaw’s second visit to the derailment site.

 “We are working closely with Ohio environmental and health agencies on the long-term plan to protect the environment and the community.
-We will complete the work thoroughly, completely, and safely.
+We will complete the work thoroughly, completely, and safely, ensuring rail safety throughout the process.

 “I also went to the home of one of our Norfolk Southern railroaders who lives in East Palestine, where I talked with a group of his friends and neighbors.
 I appreciated the opportunity to hear their concerns and asked how Norfolk Southern could assist.
-They want to know that we will do what is best for their community, and I am determined to earn their trust.”
+They want assurance that we will do what is best for their community, and I will earn their trust by actively demonstrating our commitment to rail safety.”